 ITOCHU Group conducts transactions and business activities in various countries and regions overseas.
 The Group is exposed to country risk, including unforeseen situations arising from the political, economic and social conditions of these countries and regions and national expropriation or remittance suspension due to changes in various laws and regulations.

-Although it strives to reduce risk through these measures, ITOCHU Group cannot completely avoid such risks and the actualization of such risk could delay or incapacitate debt collection or operational implementation, causing losses, and could significantly affect the financial position and results of operations of ITOCHU Group.
+Although it strives to reduce risk through these measures, ITOCHU Group cannot completely avoid such risks and the actualization of such risk as the Russia–Ukraine situation could delay or incapacitate debt collection or operational implementation, causing losses under certain circumstances, and could significantly affect the financial position and results of operations of ITOCHU Group.